Rush Limbaugh, documented to be almost always right.

 So Bush said, well, okay.

-I mean, if you guys want to have a debate, he called up the uh majority leader in the Senate and said, Let them have at it.
+He called up the majority leader in the Senate and said, let them have at it if that's what they want to do.

 And now this is almost a repeat of that.

-The LA Times has a story, the Republican Party's Iraq offensive.
+The L.A.
+Times has a story, the Republican Party's Iraq Offensive.

-The Iraq war is the most immediate foreign policy problem, besetting the Bush administration, but as a political issue, the White House and top Republican strategists have concluded the war is a clear clear winner.
+But as a political issue, the White House and top Republican strategists have concluded the war is a clear winner.

-DOP officials intend to base the midterm election campaign partly on taking up the war, using speeches and uh events to contrast the president's policies against growing disagreement among leading Democrats.
+DOP officials intend to base the midterm election campaign partly on taking up the war, using speeches and events to contrast the president's policies against growing disagreement among leading Democrats.

-Republican lawmakers and strategists said yesterday the campaign to frame the Iraq debate would play out over the summer and into the fall, focusing on battleground congressional districts and states with competitive Senate races.
+Republican lawmakers and strategerists said yesterday the campaign to frame the Iraq debate would play out over the summer and into the fall, focusing on battleground congressional districts and states with competitive Senate races.

-This is it, it just reminds me of Dashel demanding this debate on the war, and now they're going to get it.
+It just reminds me of Dashel demanding this debate on the war.

 Officially, the House debate will be the first time the chamber, the House, has argued the pros and cons of the invasion and occupation of Iraq since the war began more than three years ago.